 While advanced education isn’t required to enter this field, BLS notes that mechanics who complete postsecondary training in diesel engine repair will earn higher salaries and have more job opportunities.

-Diesel mechanics should expect to continue learning throughout their career, especially as new technologies, tools, and techniques are being introduced.
+Diesel mechanics should expect to continue learning throughout their careers, especially as new technologies, tools, and techniques are being introduced.
 Continued education and training can lead to more advanced positions and higher salaries.

 Some experienced mechanics may receive specialized training from vendors and manufacturers courtesy of their employers, which allows them to advance their skills without any personal investment.